ArcadeComedy/warp-zone/README.md

 _What everyone else will do to whatever Jerome writes in this document._

 #### Crow
-A group of off-stage teammates will begin an edit by entering the stage all speaking the same line of dialogue and/or performing the same action (e.g. a group of crows “CAWW”ing and flying across the stage, usually in a very gay way).
+A group of off-stage teammates will begin an edit by entering the stage all speaking the same line of dialogue and/or performing the same action (e.g. a group of crows “CAWW”ing and flying across the stage).
 On-stage teammates will join in and after a flurry of movement, a new group of players will be left on stage to begin a new scene.

 #### edTV/Sliding Doors
 A teammate will begin a new scene by calling back to an older scene with an exact line of dialogue or action.
 We will then see a different way the scene could have gone, exploring new choices by the same characters.
 This edit has a tendency to be overused.